useblocks/awf/presentations/slides/slogan.rst

 .. container:: small

-   Written for software arhcitects and software developers.
+   Written for software architects and software developers.

    Press **S** to open speaker notes view or **ESC** for slides overview.